Membrane Dynamics, Repair and Disease (P2)

 Structure and Activation of the Human Autophagy-initiating ULK1C:PI3KC3-C1 Supercomplex

-Michael G Hanna, Penn State Univeristy
+Michael G Hanna, Penn State University

 Bridge-like Lipid transfer Protein 3A (BLTP3A) in the Response to Lysosome Damage